autosit/autosit.github.io/_posts/2020-04-13-obstacle_inference_estimation.md

 <a id="6">[6]</a>  Millefiori, L. M., Braca, P., Bryan, K., and Willett, P., "Long-term vessel kinematics prediction exploiting mean-reverting processes" in 2016 19th International Conference on Information Fusion
 (FUSION), Jul.
 2016, pp. 232-239.

-<a id="7">[7]</a>  Tengesdal, T. (2020).
+<a id="7">[7]</a>  Tengesdal, T., Johansen, T. A., and Brekke, E. (2020).
 "Risk-based Maritime Autonomous Collision Avoidance Considering Obstacle Intentions." in 2020 23rd International Conference on Information Fusion (FUSION), South Africa, in press.

 <a id="8">[8]</a>  Uhlenbeck, G. E. and Ornstein, L. S., "On the theory of the brownian motion", Phys.
 Rev., vol. 36, pp. 823-841, 5 Sep.
 1930.